1. Driver PCB

 Rendering of the 32mm driver version 0.2

 The 32mm driver v0.2 was designed in 2012.
-Compared to version 0.1 it uses MOSFETs.
-The schematics have already been updated, the board design itself hasn’t been done yet.
-The Find the KiCad design files at driver_32mm_atmega_v0p2.
+Compared to version 0.1, it uses MOSFETs.
+The schematics have already been updated, but the board layout itself has not been completed yet.
+Find the KiCad design files at driver_32mm_atmega_v0p2.

 Panel Driver v0.1 (32mm)